uva-cs/dsa2/docs/syllabus.md

 Much of the grading in this course is done by hand with the help of teaching assistants.
 Some of the grading is done directly by hand by the instructors.
 The course staff occasionally also use tools to help with initial clustering of student answers in to similarity groups.
 In all of these cases, we realize that sometimes the grading of a problem ends up being incorrect.
 If you think a grading mistake on a PS has been made, but it is in your favor, you are not required to communicate that with the course staff.
 If you think there is a grading mistake on a PS that scores your answer with fewer points than it should have been scored, you may submit a regrade request through Gradescope.

-Regrade requests for problem set (PS) assignments will be accepted for 7 days after the graded assignment is released to the student.
+**Problem Sets**: Regrade requests for problem set (PS) assignments will be accepted for 7 days after the graded assignment is released to the student.
 For PS assignments, within Gradescope, you will see the option to make a regrade request for an individual problem.
 If the regrade request time period is past (it's more than 7 days since the assignment was graded and released to the student), you will not have an opportunity to request a regrade and you will see that Gradescope will not provide a regrade request button.
 When you request a regrade, our primary goal is to make sure that the grading was accurate, and change the grading if it wasn't.
 In the course of regrading a problem, we usually need to look at the entire problem, not just a small piece of it.
 If we notice grading mistakes other than the one you describe, we will fix all of the ones that we notice.
 This includes any grading mistake we happen to notice in other problems.
 We don't go out of our way to find more mistakes, but if we happen to see one, we will fix it.
 After the regrade is completed, your corrected grade may be higher, lower, or the same as your previous grade.
 Before making a regrade request, make sure that you understand what the question was asking and reassess your answer.
 Please be specific in what rubric(s) you think were mis-graded.
 Regrade requests of the type, "I only got 10 out of 25 points and I think I should have received more" aren't as helpful to us as a more specific statement such as, "I didn't receive points for the first rubric, but I think I did address that issue in the second sentence of my explanation".

-Programming Assignments (PAs) are auto-graded, and regrades are handled differently.
+**Programming Assignments**: Programming Assignments (PAs) are auto-graded, and regrades are handled differently.
 We will strictly follow the auto-grader's result in each and every case.
 However, there are times when the auto-grader has bugs, doesn't handle certain cases, etc.  For each PA, a Piazza post will be created where one can put comments and suggestions for how to modify the auto-grader.
 Those comments need to be submitted within a reasonable period (one week after the post is made).
 Addressing these auto-grader issues takes time, but will occur via that one Piazza post thread.

 If this regrade policy is abused during the semester (many students are submitting frivolous regrades), then we reserve the right to start applying a frivolous regrade penalty.
 We will clearly communicate this if it is to occur.